joao5566/LuaAnim/README.md

 ## Key Features

 - Automatic generation of quads for animations based on indices.
+- Support for selecting specific rows of frames in the sprite sheet.
 - Animation control (switching animations, updating frames).
 - Rendering of animated frames on screen.
 - Simplicity for adding new functionalities as needed.